codingwithim/okBot/README.md

 # ChatbotSystem
 Chatbot App for Mental Health in Bahasa Malaysia
+- NLTK for NLP, and TensorFlow/Keras and PyTorch for building the neural network.
+- For UI, the Kivy and KivyMD library are used

 1) intents.json - Initial sets of patterns and responses
 2) training.py - The Neural Network Model/Training